passion & Expertise

 First and foremost, I am proud to come from a family with a rich tradition of military service, including my brother, uncle, cousins, and my great grandfather who fought for our country at Iwo Jima.
 My profound respect for their sacrifices and the values they upheld, such as our freedom of speech, has been a driving force behind my decision to pursue a career in education.

 As an educator, my top priority has always been fostering a safe and inclusive learning environment for all of my students.
 When I was a classroom teacher, I made the decision to stand in solidarity with several students who chose not to recite the Pledge of Allegiance due to personal reasons.
-In my commitment to being a supportive teacher, I continued to stand with them and other students who chose not to recite the pledge over the years, through my campaign last year.
+In my commitment to being a supportive teacher, I continued to stand with them and other students who chose not to recite the pledge over the years, through my campaign several years ago.

 I want to be clear that while I supported my students' decision, I also recognize the significance of reciting the Pledge of Allegiance and the values it represents.
-As a member of the LISD Board of Trustees, I will confidently recite the Pledge at meetings and events, and I will consistently champion the values of freedom, democracy, and respect for all.
+As a member of the LISD Board of Trustees, I confidently recite the Pledge at meetings and events, and I consistently champion the values of freedom, democracy, and respect for all.

 I wish to underscore that the essence of freedom of speech is found in respecting the choices of others, even if they differ from our own.
-This is the very principle our military has fought to preserve, and it is a value that I will continue to uphold in both my personal and professional life.
+This is the very principle our military has fought to preserve, and it is a value that I continue to uphold in both my personal and professional life.

 Thank you for taking the time to read this statement, and I sincerely hope that you will continue to support me as I work tirelessly to ensure the well-being and success of all of our students.